neondatabase/website/content/docs/introduction/about.md

 - **Neon API**

     The [Neon API](https://api-docs.neon.tech/reference/getting-started-with-neon-api) is a REST API that enables you to manage your Neon projects programmatically.
 It provides resource-oriented URLs, accepts request bodies, returns JSON responses, and uses standard HTTP response codes.
 This API allows for a wide range of operations, enabling automation management of various aspects of Neon, including projects, branches, computes, databases, and roles.
 Like the Neon CLI, you can use the Neon API for seamless integration of Neon's capabilities into automated workflows, CI/CD pipelines, and developer tools.
-Give it a try from our [interactive Neon API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+Give it a try using our [interactive Neon API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).

     ```bash
     curl --request POST \